GameServerManagers/LinuxGSM-Docs/commands/fastdl.md

 ### Re-generate FastDL

-If the custom server content is updated or removed re running the fastdl command is required to ensure that the webserver is in sync with the game server.
+If the custom server content is updated or removed, rerunning the fastdl command is required to ensure that the webserver is in sync with the game server.

 > Note for addons developers : Note that clients won't download a file that they already downloaded unless you rename it.